Linuxfabrik/lfops/roles/redis/README.md

 ## Known Issues

 Actually not an issue: The role configures Systemd correctly, even if you get `WARNING supervised by systemd - you MUST set appropriate values for TimeoutStartSec and TimeoutStopSec in your service unit` in `/var/log/redis/redis.log`.
-This can safely be ignored |according to this GitHub issue](https://github.com/redis/redis/issues/8024).
+This can safely be ignored [according to this GitHub issue](https://github.com/redis/redis/issues/8024).